 Sponsors and Supporters of the 2004 Conference

-We would like to thank all of the organizations and individuals listed on this page for helping to ensure that the 2004 National Conference on Dialogue & Deliberation is a successful, unforgettable event.
-We would not be able to do this without you!
+We would like to thank all of the organizations and individuals listed on this page for helping to ensure that the 2004 National Conference on Dialogue & Deliberation was a successful, unforgettable event.
+We would not have been able to do this without you!

 Co-Sponsors of the 2004 NCDD Conference

-Along with the National Coalition for Dialogue & Deliberation, the conference is Co-Sponsored by Regis University's Institute on the Common Good.
+Along with the National Coalition for Dialogue & Deliberation, the conference is Co-Sponsored by The Forum Foundation, the International Association for Public Participation, and by Regis University's Institute on the Common Good.

 The Regis University Institute on the Common Good seeks to facilitate dialogue aimed at developing strategies to resolve important community issues.
 Rooted in the tradition of Roman Catholic social teaching, the Institute asserts the dignity and social nature of the human person.
 Nether liberal nor conservative in its posture, the Institute operates on the belief that a healthy society is committed to the welfare of all its members, especially those without a voice, suggesting a balance that avoids the extremes of exclusive individualism or totalitarianism.

 The Institute sponsors public and private forums for the discussion of significant social issues.
 Its intent is to promote the long-term good of the greater community of Denver and the Rocky Mountain West through the discovery of common ground for addressing these issues.
 While not a formal academic program, the Institute encourages Regis University faculty and students to incorporate its themes into their courses and other academic work.
 The University is dedicating its own resources, including space, to serve the common good through these public and private discussions as well as ongoing research and teaching.

 Partners with the 2004 NCDD Conference